 - How to Download Floodplain Data Using the DNR's FTP Site

 Visit the FEMA Map Service Center to view and print maps and Flood Insurance Studies (FIS).

 Estimated 1% Base Flood Elevations provide model-based elevations for many effective A-Zones or stream reaches not yet mapped.
-This dataset is available to GIS users through Minnesota Geospatial Commons (MnGeo) and should be used for regulatory purposes as best available data.
+This dataset is available to GIS users through Minnesota Geospatial Commons (MnGeo).
+These "pink lines" are not reflected on the official flood maps, they should be used for regulatory purposes as best available data.
 The data does not identify floodway and flood fringe boundaries, which should be determined through consultation with DNR staff or independent analysis.
 A major "Countywide Modernization" effort is underway to significantly expand this dataset as represented in the Minnesota map above.

 Communities that have not yet completed the map update process can access preliminary data through the DNR's FTP site.
 Preliminary data should be used for regulatory purposes in areas where they show higher flood levels than what's shown on the effective FEMA maps.

 The Countywide Modernization effort is underway and will expand the dataset for the Estimated 1% Base Flood Elevations and update floodplain delineations for Zone AE (detailed modeling) areas.
 This modernization effort may involve other resources for some areas.